-I graduted from Western Carolina University in 2015 with a Bachelors of Arts in Communication with a concentration on public relations.
-I often “hammered in-the-fact” that I had a college bachelor’s degree.
+I graduated from Western Carolina University in 2015 with a Bachelors of Arts in Communication with a concentration on public relations.
 All through our classes of portfolio and resume preparations, a required internship to graduate, and a competitive graduating class had me prepared for career hunting– or so I thought.

-Brandon was right.
-After working in the mall for two years, trying to find an office job became a hard obstacle.
-Granted, the area I live in is not urban and more rural.
+After working in the mall for two years in the Top Seller position, trying to find an office job became a hard obstacle.
+Granted, the area I live in is not urban and leans more rural.
 Times were tough and I applied to 75 different jobs in the year 2016.
 I only received 1 offer (along with finding 2 scams), and accepted the offer immediately at the Omni Grove Park Inn as a Reservations Agent.

 I appreciate your time in reading the “about me” section of my portfolio.
 Your time is very important to me, and we all deserve some time to recoup after the wild 2020 year we had.
 Click here for one of my favorite videos on the YouTube, to help you relax.